-Job costing involves a series of transactions that accumulate the cost of materials, labor, and overhead to a specific job.
 Job costing is used to accumulate costs at a small-unit level.
-For example, job costing is appropriate for deriving the cost of constructing a custom machine, designing a software program, or building a small batch of products.
+For example, job costing is appropriate for deriving the cost of constructing a custom machine, designing a software program, constructing a building, or manufacturing a small batch of products.

 Job costing involves the following accounting activities:

 - Materials.
 It accumulates the cost of components and then assigns these costs to a product or project once the components are used.

 - Labor.
 Employees charge their time to specific jobs, which are then assigned to the jobs based on the labor cost of the employees.

 - Overhead.
 It accumulates overhead costs in cost pools, and then allocates these costs to jobs.